Love Story Yoga

 3.)
 Due to the old building the studio is in, there is never actual silence –the walls make an odd gurgling or rumbling sound every now and then.

 4.)
 The Baptiste Yoga style can be repetitive after a while (just like Ashtanga Yoga or any other style with a determined set of poses,) so if you are an extremely frequent practitioner, you might want to seek out some variety.

 Enter this space through picturesque wooden gates; continue over an artistically paved stone sidewalk surrounded by a dense wall of plants.
 You can’t find a cuter yoga studio.
-Yoga Garden SF is an unheated yoga studio situated in the Hayes Valley neighborhood.
+Yoga Garden SF is an unheated yoga studio situated in the Hayes Valley neighborhood (although it can still get steamy in the room from the “regular” heat in the winter and the energy from the yogis.)
 The yoga rooms are nestled in a three-story house.
 There is a yoga room on each floor: Earth, Water, and Air (make sure you ask the front desk which floor your yoga class is on so you go to the right room.)
 These three rooms allow Yoga Garden SF to offer a high number of classes each day to fit your busy schedules (~10 classes/day on weekends and ~15 classes/day on weekdays.)
 The teachers lead a wide variety of levels and my favorite teachers there are Roy Gan and Christie Rafanan.
-Roy plays an energetic and revitalizing playlist while teaching a sassy Vinyasa class and Christie introduces fun new moves and transitions that I hadn’t tried before in my 8 years of yoga practice.
+Roy plays an energetic and revitalizing playlist while teaching a sassy Vinyasa class and Christie introduces fun new moves and transitions that I hadn’t tried before.

 1.)
 Bathrooms: It only has two toilets; due to the high volume of classes and yogis, there is always a line for the bathroom so arrive early if you need to change into your yoga clothes.
 There also aren’t showers.